 Economic nexus can be established overnight

-Registering in a new state
+Registering for sales tax in a new state